 The Level 2 Award in Deafblind Communication is suitable for those who:

-• need to acquire Deafblind Communication skills as part of a programme of study or
+- Need to acquire Deafblind Communication skills as part of a programme of study or professional development;

-Our Deafblind Levels course is fully accredited by the Institute of British Sign Language ( iBSL), as recognised by Ofqual (the Office of the Regulator for Qualifications, Examinations and Assessments in England).
+Our Deafblind courses are fully accredited by the Institute of British Sign Language (iBSL), as recognised by Ofqual (the Office of the Regulator for Qualifications, Examinations and Assessments in England).

 The course is comprised of 3 blocks of 2 days training with a final assessment day at the end of the course.